What is cervical cancer?

 The usual tests to diagnose cervical cancer are:

-- biopsy, cone biopsy or large loop excision of the transformation zone.
+Biopsy, cone biopsy or large loop excision of the transformation zone (LLETZ)

-If cervical cancer is detected, it will be ‘staged’, from stage 0, which means abnormal cells are found only in the first layer of cells lining the cervix to stage IV, which means the cancer has spread to nearby organs such as the bladder or rectum or possibly other organs.
+If cervical cancer is detected, it will be staged, from stage 0, which means abnormal cells are found only in the surface layer of cells lining the cervix to stage IV, which means the cancer has spread to nearby organs such as the bladder or rectum or possibly other organs.
 This helps your doctors plan the best treatment for you.

 Treatment depends on disease stage.
-For early and non bulky disease (less than 4cm), treatment is surgery, sometimes with chemoradiotherapy afterwards.
+For early and non-bulky disease (less than 4cm), treatment is surgery, sometimes with chemoradiation therapy afterwards.

 If the tumour is small, a cone biopsy may suffice; in some cases hysterectomy (surgical removal of the uterus) is required.